4.2 As A Mixed Number

 Q: Why is it important to understand the conversion between decimals and mixed numbers?

 A: Understanding this conversion is crucial for working with various mathematical concepts, including fractions, decimals, and percentages.
-It allows you to represent quantities in different formats and helps in solving various mathematical problems.
+Also, it allows you to represent quantities in different formats and helps in solving various mathematical problems.
 This understanding is fundamental in various fields, from basic arithmetic to advanced calculations in science and engineering.

 Q: How can I check if my conversion is correct?